jruwaard/aph_ema_handbook/docs/R.md

 `install.package` function.

 A popular package, `tidyverse`, is used extensively in the examples of this manual.
-Package tidyverse comprises a set of popular packages from the creators of RStudio, that greatly simplify working with R. So, while you are at it, install this package now.
+This package  comprises a set of popular packages from the creators of RStudio, that greatly simplify working with R. So, while you are at it, install this package now.